Are you remodeling a kitchen? If so, getting a new range hood for your oven will be something on your list of things to pick out.

 Vent hoods really help if you happen to generate a lot of smoke in your kitchen, from searing meat or burning something (does anyone else do that?).
-A good range hood can suck up the smoke quickly.
+A quality range hood can suck up the smoke quickly.

-Second, range hoods also suck up grease and moisture that rise up as you cooking.
+Second, range hoods also suck up grease and moisture that rise up as you are cooking.
 Sounds gross, but that grease has to go somewhere.

-If you are remodeling you should check with your local residential building codes to see if a vent is required, or ask your contractor.
+If you are remodeling you should check with your local building codes to see if a vent is required, or ask your contractor.
 Most cities don’t require you to have a range hood above the oven, but I wouldn’t want to be without one.

 What Size Should a Vent Hood cover Be?

-Ideally you want your range hood to be at least as wide as your range or cooktop.
+As a rule of thumb you want your range hood to be at least as wide as your range or cooktop.
 With that said, they come in pretty standard sizes.
 Most range hoods come in 30 inch and 36 inch widths.
 Most ranges come in 30 inch and 36 inch sizes.

 If you have a 36 inch range, you need at LEAST a 36 inch vent hood.
 If you have a 30 inch oven you can use a 30 inch vent hood.
 Get the size that is at least as large as your range.